 46845 new cases of leprosy during 2013-14 were women .

 A total of 86,000 (0.86 lakh) cases are on record as on 1st April 2014, giving a Prevalence rate (PR) of 0.68 per 10,000 populations. .

 Chhattisgarh and Dadra & Nagar Haveli have still not achieved elimination. .

 Weekly epidemiological record -5 September 2014, WHO, No. 36, 2014, 89, 389–400, http://www.who.int/lep/situation/en/

 NLEP- ‘ Progress Report for the year 2013-14 ending on 31st March 2014’, Central Leprosy Division, Directorate General of Health Services, New Delhi

-We work with individuals and communities disadvantaged by leprosy by addressing their physical, mental, social and spiritual needs to uphold human dignity and eradicate leprosy.
+We work with individuals and communities disadvantaged by leprosy, irrespective of caste, creed and religion, by addressing their physical, mental, social and spiritual needs to uphold human dignity and eradicate leprosy.